MelonixLoader/MelonixLoader/README.md

 ## GENERAL INFORMATION:

 - Debug Mode is for Development Purposes.
-Use it to help Develop and Debug MelonLoader, Plugins, and Mods.
+Use it to help Develop and Debug MelonixLoader, Plugins, and Mods.
 <br></br>
-- All Logs are made in the created `MelonLoader/Logs` folder in your Game's Installation Folder.
+- All Logs are made in the created `MelonixLoader/Logs` folder in your Game's Installation Folder.
 - All Plugins get placed in the created `Plugins` folder in your Game's Installation Folder.
 - All Mods get placed in the created `Mods` folder in your Game's Installation Folder.
 <br></br>